rjw57/rbc/doc/index.rst

 .. graphviz:: fig/llvm_to_exe.dot

-Notice that the standard library is written in C. This is to allow use of the portable standard C library for I/O.
+Notice that the standard library is written in both C *and* B. This is to allow use of the portable standard C library for I/O.

 The Grako parser
 ----------------